 THE RATIONAL NUMBERS are the numbers of ordinary arithmetic.
 They are the numbers with whose names we count and measure.
 They are the whole numbers, the fractions, the mixed numbers, and decimals.

 Why are they called rational?
 We have seen that every fraction

 A number that has the same ratio to 1 as two natural numbers -- whose relationship to 1 we can always name -- we say is rational.

 Now we can write any number of arithmetic as a fraction and thus show that ratio to 1.
-A whole number, such as 6, we can
+A whole number, such as

-can write any decimal as a fraction.
+as a fraction; and we can write any decimal as a fraction.

 The rational numbers are simply the numbers of arithmetic.

 (In algebra, those numbers of arithmetic are extended to their negative images.
 See Topic 2 of Precalculus.)

 Problem 1.
 Which of these numbers are rational?

 To see the answer, pass your mouse over the colored area.